 If a company has a “to order” model—meaning it makes, engineers, or configures when a customer places an order—then costing is one of the most important manufacturing metrics.
-When a company can understand how much something costs, then it’s able to apply mark ups to make sure the work will be profitable.
-If there isn’t a way to compare what it actually costs to make the order with the estimate of what it would cost, then the profitability picture is murky.
+When a company can understand how much something costs, it’s able to apply mark ups to make sure the work will be profitable.
+If there isn’t a way to compare what it actually cost to make the order with the estimate of the cost, then the profitability picture is murky.
 Conversely, if a company can estimate a job and then “close the loop” by understanding its actual costs, it can become better at estimating the next job, especially if that next job is similar to something that’s been manufactured before.

 Gross profit by sales order, work order, etc.

 Did we make money on this?
 It’s a common question that would seem easy to answer, but can be elusive.
 In many cases, companies know their overall profit margins by month or quarter, but cannot tell you on an order-by-order basis if they were profitable.
 Why is this important?
 If you understand your profitability down to the order level, you may learn there is business you’re taking that you shouldn’t be, and other business you should be trying to get more of.
-I frequently see companies confuse volume with profitability—you may have a customer that sends a lot of business your way, but it takes too much work to complete the order and you end up losing money or breaking even on the job.
+I frequently see companies confuse volume with profitability in their manufacturing metrics—you may have a customer that sends a lot of business your way, but it takes too much work to complete the order and you end up losing money or breaking even on the job.

 On-time delivery performance

 Another of the more common manufacturing metrics is measuring how well your vendors perform in delivering product to you.
 It can be as simple as on-time delivery, but is often coupled with quality ratings as well, depending on the industry.
 You may have vendors that deliver fast and inexpensively, but perhaps the quality of the product could be better.
-Understanding which vendors supply high-quality product quickly and reliably helps companies make better promises their customers.
+Understanding which vendors supply high-quality products quickly and reliably helps companies make better promises to their customers.